The answer is yes. If you are comfortable doing so, having sex while menstruating is no different from having sex at any other time of the month.

 Some women are put-off having sex on their period because it can be messy, particularly if you are experiencing a heavy bleed.
 Using a condom can make things less messy, and are essential if you are not using another form of contraception.

-You may also experience a heightened sense of libido before and during your period due to the rush of oestrogen and testosterone your body receives.
+You may also experience a heightened sense of libido before and during your period.
+This enhanced libido is due to the rush of oestrogen and testosterone your body receives.
 Some women report that sex during their period is very enjoyable.

 Although you are less fertile at this time of the month, sperm can live inside the vagina for up to 7 days.
-The ovulation period can fluctuate month by month, so there is a risk that an egg will be fertilized if it meets a sperm.
+The ovulation period can fluctuate month by month, so there is a risk that an egg fertilisation if it meets a sperm.

-It is therefore imperative that you use some form of contraception.
-In fact, STIs are passed on much more easily if a woman is on her period as the cervix is open wider than usual, so you may choose to use a condom.
+It is, therefore, imperative that you use some form of contraception.
+STIs are passed on much more easily if a woman is on her period as the cervix is open wider than usual, so you may choose to use a condom.